ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/owner_roles/retrieve.rst

 Retrieve All Owner Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all owner roles, including custom owner roles, in your ThreatConnect instance, use the following query:
+Send the following request to retrieve data for all owner roles:

 .. code::